Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 The man in the white suit leads the other jurors to the path of righteousness and right thinking.
 More than this, he saves the life of a young man – one who’s been kicked around and abused all his life.

 Fathers and sons appear throughout the film in various guises.
 There’s the dead dad and the boy on trial.
 There’s also Angry Dad and the son he’s pushed away (thanks to his equally toxic take on masculinity and manhood).
-And the other jurors talk about bringing up children and teaching them right from wrong.
+The other jurors also talk about bringing up children and teaching them right from wrong.

 Juror #9, the old man, talks about the sadness of growing old, too.
 He says old men are considered unimportant and invisible.
 He’s talking about one of the key witnesses, but he also means himself.